Class Sql

 public Sql appendUpdate(String... variables)

-statements.
-The variables in the list are expanded toset var1 = :var1, var2 = :var2 ...
+Generates SQL code forupdatestatements.
+The variables in the list are expanded toset var1 = :var1, var2 = :var2 ....- Parameters:

 - this